Cover image for 8 critical usability issues in web design (and how to fix them)

 Solutions:

-• Users don't understand what information is required
+• Users do not understand what information is required vs. optional

 • Errors only appear after submission, frustrating users

-• Generic alerts don't explain how to fix problems
+• Generic error messages that do not explain how to fix the problem

-• Minimize required fields: Only ask for information you absolutely need
+• Minimize required fields: Only ask for what you absolutely need at this stage

 • Show errors as users complete each field, not after submission

-• Explain exactly what's wrong and how to fix it (e.g., "Password must include 8+ characters and one number" vs. "Invalid password")
+• Explain exactly what is wrong and how to fix it (e.g., "Password must include 8+ characters and one number" vs. "Invalid password")

 • Use proper HTML5 input types so browsers can auto-complete